 Simple English definitions for legal terms

-Read a random definition: bonus stock
+Read a random definition: child-stealing

 The custom of York was a tradition in the city of York where the belongings of a man who died without a will were divided in a specific way.
 The widow, children, and administrator would each receive one-third of the belongings, while the administrator would receive half if the man was married but had no children or was single but had children.
 If the man was single with no children, then all the belongings would go to the administrator.